Tony Kurtz

-Tony Kurtz (born December 23, 1966) is an American businessman and politician.
-He is a Republican member of the Wisconsin State Assembly, representing Juneau County and parts of northern Sauk and Richland counties.
+Tony Kurtz (born December 23, 1966) is an American businessman and Republican politician from Juneau County, Wisconsin.
+He is a member of the Wisconsin State Assembly, representing Wisconsin's 41st Assembly district since 2025; he previously represented the 50th Assembly district from 2019 to 2025.

 Biography

 He is the CEO of Kaynick Solutions.
 Kurtz served in the Wisconsin State Assembly since January 2019 and is a Republican.
 He ran for Wisconsin's 3rd congressional district in 2014 and lost to Democratic incumbent Ron Kind.

 Kurtz lives on a farm with his wife and family in Wonewoc, Wisconsin.
 He went to Troy State University and Embry–Riddle Aeronautical University.
 Kurtz served in the United States Army.

 In the 2020 election, Kurtz voted for Donald Trump.

 In 2021, Kurtz supported a Republican proposal to reduce taxes in Wisconsin by $2.8 billion;